oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 This is also a web cgi.
 It creates a Gantt chart which shows job repartition on nodes in the time.
-It is very useful to see cluster occupation in the past and to know when a job will be launched in the futur.
+It is very useful to see cluster occupation in the past and to know when a job will be launched in the future.

 Administrator guide